MoreFit: A More Optimised, Rapid and Efficient Fit: Maximum likelihood fits and the strategy

 \subsection{Computation backends}

-While the minimisation algorithm (\eg\ \texttt{Minuit2}) is always executed on the host, the calculation of the logarithmic likelihood, and, if requested, its analytic gradient as well as the Hessian at the parameter point $\bm{\lambda}$ will be performed on an accelerator.
+While the minimisation algorithm used by \morefit\ is always executed on the host, the calculation of the logarithmic likelihood, and, if requested, its analytic gradient as well as the Hessian at the parameter point $\bm{\lambda}$ will be performed on an accelerator.
 The accelerator, which can be a GPU or alternatively one or multiple CPUs on the host, will perform this calculation parallelising over the events.
-To this end, \morefit\ writes compute kernels from the computation graph, after the graph has been optimised as detailed in the following.
-These compute kernels are compiled just-in-time before execution which incurs some computational overhead at run-time.
-For large statistics this overhead becomes negligible.
-For a single fit at low statistics this overhead can be significant.
-However, at low statistics the only computationally expensive task is typically the repeated generation and fit of pseudoexperiments for fit validation or coverage correction.
-In these cases the kernels only have to be compiled once, and then can be run repeatedly (typically ${\cal O}(1000)$ times), such that the relative overhead from the kernel compilation significantly reduces.
+It is the responsibility of the compute backends to write the kernels for the specific accelerator from the computation graph, after the computation graph has been optimised as will be detailed in the following.
+Furthermore, the backend has to provide the necessary interface for the data to be transferred to and from the accelerator.
+The compute kernels are compiled just-in-time before execution, which incurs some computational overhead at run-time.
+This overhead will only be significant for small data sets and reduces for large samples.
+However, for small data sets the only computationally expensive task is typically the repeated generation and fit of pseudoexperiments for fit validation or coverage correction.
+In these cases the kernels only have to be compiled once, and then can be run repeatedly (typically ${\cal O}(1000)$ times), such that the overhead from the kernel compilation significantly reduces.
 The default \morefit\ backend for performing computations on GPUs is based on OpenCL, the default compute backend on CPUs is based on LLVM.
 Details are given in Secs.~\ref{sec:opencl} and~\ref{sec:llvm} below.